mmyckowiak/DataSciencePortfolio/README.md

 # VOLUNTEER EXPERIENCE
 ## Provo United Special Olympics (Jan 2024 - Present)
 ### Delegation Member
+•	Facilitates inclusion by supporting athletes and unified partners in diverse sports such as TopGolf, Basketball, Track and Field, Soccer, Bocce Ball, Flag Football, and Bowling. <br />
+•	Serves as a liaison between parents/guardians of Special Olympic athletes and coaches/volunteers to foster collaboration and clear communication. <br />
+•	Coordinates the organization of practices and tournaments to ensure optimal team preparedness and performance. <br />
+•	Inspires athletes and unified partners by promoting a positive atmosphere and encouraging individual growth in respective sports. <br />

 ## Saratoga Springs Temple (Oct 2023 - Apr 2024)
 ### Temple Worker
+•	Supported temple operations by assisting with ceremonial preparations and ensuring a welcoming, reverent environment. <br />
+•	Facilitated worshippers' participation in temple ordinances with care, respect, and attention to detail. <br />
+•	Collaborated with staff and volunteers to address needs and enhance temple services. <br />

 ## Intermountain Healthcare ()
 ### Hospice Volunteer
+• Provided compassionate care and companionship to patients nearing end-of-life. <br />

 # PROJECTS
 ## COVID Symptoms Data Modeling